Revilo91/comfoclime/README.md

 * reading additional property values of all connected devices (sensors)
 * writing additional property values of all connected devices (service)
 * configuration via config flow by host/ip
+* locals in english and german

 All reverse engineered knowledge about the API is found here: https://github.com/msfuture/comfoclime_api/blob/main/ComfoClimeAPI.md
 Feel free to extend!

 ## Current ToDo / development
 There are many more telemetry and property values, that make sense to be offered by the integration.
 For now my primary goal is to control the ComfoClime unit, as I already integrated the ComfoAirQ via KNX.
 Only a few sensors, that are not available via KNX, are integrated.
-Also I plan to care about translations.

 I'm not a python native speaker, so this integration may lack of good error handling and coding style.
 I appreciate any suggestions or pull requests that clean up my messy code 😊